Machine Learning in Ecommerce

 Personali – pure machine learning personalization, which aims to increase sales by creating personalized incentives (such as discounts and complementary products).

-BigQueryML – low-code system for building machine learning models, such as recommendation systems.
+BigQueryML – a low-code system for building machine learning models, such as recommendation systems.

 These are already implemented systems that you need only to adjust for your company.
 However, it usually makes sense to hire an expert or a team to build your solution.